Military Campgrounds & RV ParksUpdated: November 9, 2022

-Those who prefer primitive camping should research their destination to make sure the site is appropriate for such pursuits; some MWR outdoor recreation sites are close to movie theaters, swimming pools, even Commissary/BX access is possible at some locations.
+Those who prefer primitive camping should research their destination to make sure the site is appropriate for such pursuits; some MWR outdoor recreation sites are close to movie theaters, swimming pools, and even Commissary/BX access is possible at some locations.
 Others may feature the bare minimum–lots for campers and tents and little else.

 Some parks or grounds may be open year-round.
 Others are extremely seasonal.
 For example, the camping season in Alaska is listed on many camping sites as being May through September, but the “season” in Arizona seems fairly unlimited.

 Some sites have limited space.
-And then there are others, like Agave Gulch FamCamp at Davis-Monthan Air Force Base in Tucson, Arizona which is listed as having “unlimited overflow sites” which might explain why no reservations are accepted at that facility.
+And then there are others, like Agave Gulch FamCamp at Davis-Monthan Air Force Base in Tucson, Arizona, which is listed as having “unlimited overflow sites,” which might explain why no reservations are accepted at that facility.

 Approaching A Military Campsite With An RV

 If you have never used a military campsite before, or if you have never accessed on on-post before using a recreational vehicle, it will be very helpful to know three basic things about your vehicle:

 - Clearance required for low-hanging overpasses or gates

 - The driver’s ability to navigate sharp turns with an RV

 - The exact location of all required insurance forms, ID, safety equipment, etc.

 If you must enter a military base with your RV to use an MWR campground, call ahead to ask about clearances, turning radius issues, and most importantly, whether or not there is a designated entry point for RVs and other oversized vehicles.